-Greek Moussaka Recipe with Potatoes, Eggplant and Turkey topped with a creamy bechamel sauce, a complete dinner recipe that gives comfort food a new meaning.
-Hearty, big on flavours, and so yummy.
+Easy Greek Moussaka with ground beef, eggplant (aubergines), zucchini (courgettes) and potatoes topped with a creamy bechamel sauce, a complete dinner recipe that gives comfort food a new meaning.
+Hearty, big on flavours, and so yummy, this Greek moussaka goes well with the whole family no matter the season.

 It is said that the Greek diet is by far one of the healthiest diets in the world, and rightly so.
 If you are looking for healthy food ideas, the Greek cuisine is the place to start looking.